 The main broadcasters - Radio Bangladesh and Bangladesh Television (BTV) - are state-owned and government-friendly.

 TV is the most popular medium, especially in cities.
 BTV is the sole terrestrial network.
-Popular satellite and cable channels and foreign - especially Indian - TV stations have large audiences.
+Popular satellite and cable channels and Indian TV stations have large audiences.

 State-run radio covers almost the entire country.
 BBC World Service in English and Bengali can be heard on 100 MHz FM in Dhaka.